qmk/qmk_firmware/README.txt

                   http://www.fourwalledcubicle.com/LUFA.php
                   =========================================

-                 LUFA IS DONATION SUPPORTED.
+                 LUFA is donation supported.
 To support LUFA, please donate at http://www.fourwalledcubicle.com.

                   For Commercial Licensing information, see